Got a Bird Stuck in a Garage? Help Get It Flying to Freedom

 1. Leave one of the garage doors open.
 Close the other exits.

 2. Leave a trail of brightly colored objects from the bird to the exit.
 Birds like bright objects.
-If the bird has entered your garage in search of a nesting spot, this could lure it back outside.
+If the bird has entered your garage in search of a nesting spot, the trail could lure it back outside.

 3. Leave the garage.
 If the bird is frightened, the sight of you hovering around the garage might scare it from moving.